ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 The `useScenarios` hook will return a `Scenarios` object, that will contain all the information you need to update your UI<br/>
 For example: The todoMVC spec is missing a requirement that todo-items are listed in the main-section<br/>
 If you are working with flowcards this is very noticeable.<br/>
-You can create a new requirement or if you or your team dicide to let it be, you simply get the state from the `useScenarios` hook and render those Items without a BThread.<br/>
+You can create a new requirement or you get the state from the `useScenarios` hook and render those Items without a BThread.<br/>
 ```ts
 <Main>
   {state.s_todos.map(todo => (